mutms/moodle-certificateelement_muprog/README.md

-# Programs fields plugin for Certificate plugin for Moodle™.
+# Program fields plugin for Certificate plugin for Moodle™.